What’s New in 2026

 In the absence of a contract, the presumption of at-will employment applies in Missouri.
 Either the employer or employee can terminate the employment for any lawful reason or no reason at all.

-Unlawful reasons for terminating an employment relationship include:
+Unlawful reasons for terminating an employment relationship include termination that:

 - They’re reasonably necessary to protect an employer’s trade secrets or customer contacts.